oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 Distributed under the terms of the OASIS IPR Policy,
 \[[[https://www.oasis-open.org/policies-guidelines/ipr/]{.underline}](https://www.oasis-open.org/policies-guidelines/ipr/)\].
-For complete copyright information please see the full Notices section in an Appendix below.
+For complete copyright information see the full Notices section in an Appendix below.

 **Table of Contents**